Cassar Heating & Air Conditioning

 Heat Pump Not Working?
 Try These First

-Heat pumps require the thermostat to be set to Heat — and the temperature must be above what the room currently is.
-Also confirm the system mode isn’t set to Emergency Heat unless needed.
+Heat pumps require the thermostat to be set to Heat, and the temperature must be above what the room currently reads.
+Also confirm the system mode isn’t set to Emergency Heat unless you actually need backup, Emergency Heat bypasses the heat pump entirely and runs on the more expensive backup element.

 Some frost on the outdoor unit is normal in winter.
-A unit completely encased in ice is not — this indicates a defrost issue.
-Don’t chip at it; call Cassar.
+A unit completely encased in ice is not.
+This indicates a defrost issue, not something that will clear on its own.
+Don’t chip at the ice.
+Turn the system off and call Cassar.
+Running the unit while it’s fully iced forces the compressor to work against blocked airflow.

-A blocked filter forces the heat pump to work harder and can trigger safety shutoffs.
-Replace it and see if performance improves.
+A blocked filter forces the heat pump to work harder and can trigger safety shutoffs that shut the whole system down.
+Pull the filter, hold it up to the light.
+If you can’t see through it, replace it.
+Then run the system again and see if performance improves.
+This is the most common avoidable service call David gets.

-If your heat pump is blowing cool air in heating mode, the reversing valve may be stuck or the thermostat may be sending the wrong signal.
-This needs a technician.
+If your heat pump is blowing cool air in heating mode, the reversing valve may be stuck in cooling mode, or the thermostat may be sending the wrong signal.
+This isn’t something you can fix yourself.
+It needs a technician to test the valve solenoid and check the control wiring.
+It’s a known failure point on heat pumps that have been running for several years.

 Heat Pump Still Not Working?
 Call Cassar.

-Do heat pumps work effectively in Pickering winters?
+Do heat pumps actually work in Ontario winters?

-Should Pickering homeowners get a heat pump or keep their gas furnace?
+Should I get a heat pump or keep my gas furnace in Pickering?

-How much does heat pump installation cost in Pickering and Durham Region?
+How much does heat pump installation cost in Durham Region?

 What rebates are available for heat pumps in Ontario?

-My Pickering heat pump is not heating — what should I check?
+My heat pump isn’t heating, what should I check first?

-Does Cassar install cold-climate heat pumps suitable for Durham Region?
+Does Cassar install cold-climate heat pumps in Pickering?

-Can a heat pump cool my Pickering home in summer as well?
+Can a heat pump cool my home in summer as well?

 ★★★★★